-BTEC Subsidiary Diplomas are six-unit qualifications at Level 3 of the National Qualifications Framework.
-The Subsidiary Diploma is equivalent to 1 'A' Level and as such is a great supplement to a pupil's 'A' Level portfolio.
-The Subsidiary Diploma in Engineering gives learners a solid foundation for building a career in the engineering sector or moving on to further qualifications or training.
-Pupils can also take a one-year three- unit certificate in Engineering which equates to an 'AS' level.
+The Extended Certificate in Engineering gives learners a solid foundation for building a career in the engineering sector or moving on to further qualifications or training.
+Pupils can also take a one-year two - unit certificate in Engineering which equates to an 'AS' level.